 MD simulations (Rapaport, 2004) are another pathway that allows us to infer the structure and properties of complex melts.
-They bring important structural, dynamic and thermodynamic information by simulating atomic movements over picoseconds timescales (Guillot and Sator, 2007; Vuilleumier et al., 2009; Bauchy et al., 2013; Wang et al., 2014; Dufils et al., 2017).
-They provide models with which to assess how melt behaves at temperatures typically higher than 2000 K, how atoms move and interact, and how this affects their physical properties such as viscosity and density.
+They bring important structural, dynamic and thermodynamic information by simulating atomic movements over picosecond timescales (Guillot and Sator, 2007; Vuilleumier et al., 2009; Bauchy et al., 2013; Wang et al., 2014; Dufils et al., 2017).
+They provide models that can be used to assess how melt behaves at temperatures typically higher than 2000 K, how atoms move and interact, and how this affects their physical properties such as viscosity and density.
 While predictions are informative about processes at super-liquidus conditions and can be useful for high-temperature applications (e.g., in glass furnace or in planetary magma oceans), they are less helpful at lower temperatures, for example in the 700 - 1300 °C temperature range typical of volcanic eruptions.
 Furthermore, MD only simulates the system for very short timescales, of tens of picoseconds at most for classical MD models, with even shorter timescales for ab initio calculations.
-This is very far from glass-making conditions, and extremely far from volcanological timescales that cover a wide range, from the minute to several thousands of years, even more in some cases.
+This is very far from glass-making conditions, and extremely far from volcanological timescales which span a wide range, from minutes to several thousands of years, and sometimes beyond.

 From the above discussion, there is no general framework that links our knowledge of the joint variations of temperature (T), pressure (P), melt composition (x), structure and physical properties, in order to perform accurate predictions of the melt properties of interest for volcanology and material sciences.
 Here, we show that such a model can be proposed by leveraging the use of physics-guided neural networks (PGNN).
 PGNNs combine physical equations with artificial neural networks.
-They have two advantages compared to traditional physical/thermodynamic models as well as “pure” machine learning models.
-First, PGNNs leverage our current knowledge of physical systems by integrating existing physical equations.
-Secondly, they solve our inability to actually find the other missing physical equations that link our observations to some other variables, such as, for instance, glass chemical composition and configurational entropy.
-PGNNs have been successful in many applications (Willard et al., 2020), including the analysis of seismic waveforms (Ren et al., 2020) or lake temperature modeling (Karpatne et al., 2018).
-This inspired recent efforts to model the viscosity of ionic liquids with neural networks (Paduszyński and Domańska, 2014; Beckner et al., 2018).
+This brings advantages in comparison to both traditional physical/thermodynamic models , and “pure” machine learning models.
+PGNNs leverage our current knowledge of physical systems by integrating existing physical equations, but add the power of machine learning to infer connections between variables not yet understood theoretically – for instance, between glass chemical composition and configurational entropy.
+PGNNs have been successful in many applications (Willard et al., 2020), including the analysis of seismic waveforms (Ren et al., 2020) and lake temperature modeling (Karpatne et al., 2018).
+This has inspired recent efforts to model the viscosity of ionic liquids with neural networks (Paduszyński and Domańska, 2014; Beckner et al., 2018).
 For silicate melts, Cassar (2020) recently proposed the ViscNet model, a PGNN model that combines either the VFT or the MYEGA viscosity equations (see section 2.5.2) with a neural network to perform viscosity predictions of silicate and aluminosilicate melts.
 Such results are very encouraging and showcase the ability of PGNN to provide pragmatic, practical models for property predictions.

 Here, we go a step further by presenting a PGNN model that combines several physical equations with a deep learning neural network (named i-MELT), and predicts many different melt and glass properties of interest for geology and industry, including melt viscosity and configurational entropy, glass density, optical refractive index and Raman spectra. i-MELT is thus a PGNN “multitask” model, which has the ability to predict different features/properties of the same object: a silicate melt/glass. i-MELT was trained on melt and glass compositions in the K2O-Na2O-Al2O3-SiO2 system, for which a fairly complete, albeit sparse, experimental dataset is available.
 In this system, i-MELT allows systematic exploration of the links between melt/glass composition, structure and properties as it will be presented in the following.